saifalbaghdadi/SAIF-Repo/README.md

  Minutes later, the young man yelling to his father again: “Dad!
 Dad… Look at the clouds in the sky, they are catching up with us!”
  The father smiled again, then one of the passengers came to him and said: Why don't take your son to the doctor?
  The father said: I actually took my son to the doctor, and now we are back from the hospital.
- My son was blind and could not see since he was born, only today he regained his sight! "
+ My son was blind and could not see since he was born, only today he regained his sight!"